tylerharter/caraza-harter-com/tyler/cs320/f22/lec/02-repro2/reading.md

 Before we can create commits in our new repo, we need to create some files.
-You could do this with any tool you like (e.g., you could run Jupyter in this directory).  `nano` is a simple terminal-editor you make want to learn (https://itsfoss.com/nano-editor-guide/).
+You could do this with any tool you like (e.g., you could run Jupyter in this directory).  `nano` is a simple terminal-editor you may want to learn (https://itsfoss.com/nano-editor-guide/).

 Create a file in the directory called "x.txt" that contains the word "apple".
 Now, run `git status`.
 You'll see something like this: